PickleChum/Athena/README.md

 To reset the conversation history, send the `/reset` command to the bot.

+Add the keyword search at the beginning of your message, and the bot will utilize the Bing API to fetch up-to-date information for your query.
+Additionally, if your message includes one or more trigger words related to time or weather, the bot will automatically provide relevant information.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.